death-of-rats/death-of-rats.github.io/posts/icon_2018_ctf_third_challenge.md

      `---------------------------------------------------------'
 ```

-Calling python functions convention is to put adress of imported function to `rdi` register,
+Calling python functions convention is to put the address of an imported function to `rdi` register and
-adress of python object with first argument to `rsi` and second to `rdx`.
+the address of python object with the first argument to `rsi`, `rdx` will have the second argument address.
 Then there is a call to
- `sym.call__object___object___object`, result will be also python object which adress will be in `rax` register.
+ `sym.call__object___object___object`, the result will be also python object which address will be in `rax` register.

-Algorithm shown above could be describe like this:
+The algorithm shown above could be described like this:

  1. Set `factor = 2` and `last_factor = 2`.
- 2. Next we check if `d1` is greater than `1`.
+ 2. Next, we check if `d1` is greater than `1`.
 If not `return d2 - last_factor`.
  3. Test if `factor` divides `d1` with no rest.
 If *True* then go to *step 4*  else *step 5*.
- 4. `d1 = d1 / factor` and save value of `factor` in `last_factor` and go to *step 2*.
+ 4. `d1 = d1 / factor` and save the value of `factor` in `last_factor` and go to *step 2*.
  5. `factor += 1` and go to *step 2*.

-In other words when condition `d1 > 1` will not be fullfilled `last_factor` will holds the greatest
+In other words, when condition `d1 > 1` will not be fulfilled `last_factor` will hold the greatest
  prime factor of `d1`.
-And this value will be substracted from `d2` and the result will be returned
+And this value will be subtracted from `d2` and the result will be returned
- from function.
-As you might already suspect running this program will gives us nothing.
+ from the function.
+As you might already suspect running this program will give us nothing.
  So we better write our faster version of it.

 To get the greatest prime factor of `d1` I will use **[primefac](https://pypi.org/project/primefac/)**  python library.